LAC-Tech/laterbase/README.md

 ### Overview

-A fast, highly available event store, for use as a foundational data store for industires like supply chain.
+A fast, highly available event store, for use as a foundational data store for industries like supply chain.

 ### Target Users

-Users in industrys where the domain is naturally eventful.
+Users in industries where the domain is naturally eventful.
 (I'm primarily thinking of supply chain & logistics, but I'm sure there's others).
 Probably smaller outfits where the clumsiness of traditional ERPs is failing them.
 Logistics is probably an even more specific target, as they record more info "in the field" where network resiliency matters.

 ### Business Objectives

+- Improve operational efficiency for supply chain and logistics industries.
+- Ensure data resiliency during network outages through local event recording and syncing.
+- Flexibility - users can define their own formats & schemas, that work with their existing systems.
+- Performance that's purely focused on event sourcing workflows, nothing else.
+- Support multi-platform usage on servers, mobile phones, and web apps.

+### Key Features

-- Can handle network outages; allow events to be recorded locally and synced later
+- Network outage resilience.
+Events are recorded locally and synced later when network conditions allow it, with no loss of data.
-- Allow back-dating
-- High performance - specifically designed for event sourcing
+- Back-dating: events can be written retroactively, allowing the integration of existing and third party data.
-- Extensible: users provide their own schemas and aggregation functions
+- Extensibility: Provide users with the ability to define their own schemas and aggregation functions to suit their particular needs.
+- Uses high performance tools to ensure efficient processing
+- Concentrates solely on event sourcing and syncing, keeping the system streamlined and purpose-driven.

 ## Functional Specifications

 Leave the format of events and aggregates completely up to the user.
-For laterbase, it's a series of bytes.
+For laterbase, it's a byte sequence.
 Those bytes could be JSON, serialized objects, whatever.

 ### HTTP Endpoints